stefmldk/CCCONIPHER/README.md

 Skip updates by pressing enter when prompted.
 Exit out of R by running q() and choose n when asked to save the workspace image.

-The environment is now ready to run CONIPHER_C with custom colors.
+The environment is now ready to run CCCONIPHER with custom colors.

 ---
 ## Quick start